jorendorff/a-history-of-the-world-notes/005-Clovis-spear-point.md

 *   the Last Glacial Maximum (marking the turning point of the most recent Ice Age)

+*   the end of the most recent Ice Age

 *   the first human migration out of Africa

 We'll keep adding things to our timeline as we go.
 At some point you'll